AndiKod/racoon.vim/README.md

 ### Easy to run parallel shell

-On a personnal level, [WezTerm](https://wezfurlong.org/wezterm/index.html) is the recomanded terminal, with [this setup](https://github.com/dragonlobster/wezterm-config/blob/main/wezterm.lua) via a simple lua file, making it beautiful and Tmux-like without complications.
-[Short video demo](https://www.youtube.com/watch?v=V1X4WQTaxrc)
+On a personnal level, I really like [WezTerm](https://wezfurlong.org/wezterm/index.html), with [this setup](https://github.com/dragonlobster/wezterm-config/blob/main/wezterm.lua) via a simple lua file, making it beautiful and Tmux-like without complications.
+[Short video demo](https://www.youtube.com/watch?v=V1X4WQTaxrc), not mine, thx to the author.

 [Tmux](https://www.youtube.com/watch?v=U41BTVZLKB0) can also be an option, witch don't exclude Wez.
 Both work great together.

-#### Great looking theme:

-Nobody needs 85 random colorschemes "out of the box", whatever the level of ChadNess.
-Rac@@n comes with the excellent Catppuccin flavors.

-To test out existing colorsschemes, use the `:Colors` command and cycle trough them for a preview.
-You can for sure install your favorite colorsheme plugin you like.

 #### Extendable to fit new needs